ReLIFE-Project-EU/relife-platform-data-layer/README.md

 2. In the _Clients_ section, click _Import client_ and import all client configurations from the JSON files in the `central-services/keycloak-config` directory.
 3. For the `service` client, add the `realm-admin` role under the _Service accounts roles_ section.
 4. Create a new user in the realm and set their password—this user will be used to test authentication in the open access tool web applications.
 Make sure to enable the _Email Verified_ setting for this user.
+5. Create a new _realm role_ named `relife_admin` (this matches the default `admin_role_name` setting in the ReLIFE Service API Example).
+Assign this role to the user if you want them to have access to the admin-only features in the example application.

 For security, it's recommended to regenerate the client secrets.
 You can do this in the _Credentials_ section of each client's configuration.
 Copy the new secrets to your `.env` file to update the appropriate environment variables.
 For example: